 Gingerbread House Icing Recipe

-This post may contain Affiliate Links.
-Please read our privacy policy here.
+This post may contain affiliate links.
+Please see our disclosure policy.

 A fluffy gingerbread house icing that works as the “glue” to keep the house together!
-It’s fluffy, made with three ingredients and works SO well!
+It’s fluffy, made with three ingredients, and works SO well!
 It’s my go-to recipe as it’s soft and easy to pipe, but strong and holds so well.

 Gingerbread house icing on a mini gingerbread house.

-Make a batch ofย Eggnogย or any of my Christmas cocktails to sip while you assemble your gingerbread houses!ย
+Make a batch of Eggnog or any of my Christmas cocktails to sip while you assemble your gingerbread houses!

 Gingerbread house icing in piping bags.

-Why Youโ€™ll Love This Recipe
+Why You’ll Love This Recipe

 Perfect for Decorating: Its thick consistency holds its shape for intricate designs, making it ideal for piping details and adding creative touches.